cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

     default_to_diego_backend: true
 ```

 Now we are ready to generate the manifest.
-This will also point bosh to the
+This will also point BOSH to the
 generated manifest.

 ```sh